moverisJustin/charybdis-wireless-3x6/README.md

     - **Important** If you run into issues with wiring and in need to do desoldering, make sure to take out the nice!nano first!
 1. Try connecting battery and see if nice!nano works
 1. Install ribbon cables (including sensor board): [BastardKB Docs](http://docs.bastardkb.com/bg_cnano/07ribbon_cables.html)
-    - Overall I had a negative experience with ribbon cables in general.
-It got snapped twice, and its very painful to desolder.
-For soldering sensor I used AWG28 cables after needing to desolder twice.
-In the process I believe I killed my nice!nano after applying too much heat on nice!nano holder PCB.
-    - Make sure to cut off extending parts of the cables after soldering to keep the PCBs flat it will make installing switches much easier.
-1. Power it on, grab a tweezer and check if each switch and sensor is working, if all works perfect!
-    - You can use your finger and see if sensor works correctly.
-If not you may have issues with wiring (I did this step 3 times unfortunately)
+    - I tried to pay attention to how BKB shows the ribbon cables being angled through the PCB.
+However, it would appear that almost all of them should have been angled the other direction.
+    - I actually did this after I soldered the switches on.
+That was a mistake because I could have fixed some issues with the way in which the ribbon cables are tucked into the case.
 1. Install and solder switches
     - I watched BastardKB build videos on Youtube for this part!
 1. Install sensor board
     - During sensor assembly, I initially did not understand BTU prints were supposed to be installed angled, and needs to go all in.
-This is important otherwise ball will stay too high and sensor will not be able to read it
+This is important otherwise ball will stay too high and sensor will not be able to read it.
+The bearings are press fit, so you can just mash them in.

 ## Step 3: Software
-As of writing, I have zero knowledge of ZMK. ~~I have forked [EIGA's config repo](https://github.com/erenatas/zmk-config)~~, created a Github Actions which built the images required for the keyboard.
 Connecting nice!nano for the first time is its reset mode, all you need to do is to drag and drop built image, which will flash itself.
 No need to change names or anything.
 Right hand is the main controller which you can connect to it via bluetooth and left hand automatically is connected to right hand.

+When I first tried to set up the Prospector I managed to brick the board by deleting all of the files off the board to try to flash it.
+It would appear that was unnecessary and I will have to work on how to fix the issue (**10/19/2025**)

+The software for the wireless version of the Charybis is getting a lot of ongoing development within the community.
+I, being relatively dumb when it comes to ZMK (and QMK for that matter), have had to rely heavily on the work of others.

+My goal is to be able to edit the keymap/configuration of the keyboard using [ZMK Studio](https://zmk.studio/).

+[Here is a repo](https://github.com/apetrovic6/zmk-charybdis) that uses Studio with a micro (so one less column than mine here).

+Similarly, [here is another repo](https://github.com/gukas/zmk-config-charybdis-4x6-prospector) that sets up a wireless 4x6 version (so the full sized version) with a prospector dongle.

+This [repo](https://github.com/moverisJustin/charybdis-wireless-mini-zmk-firmware) presents an interesting approach to helping setup all of the necessary steps.
+It includes Github Actions to generate the necessary .uf2 files.
+You can do it with or without a dongle through this repo.
+However, the approach used in this repo makes it hard to translate the keymaps from other repo examples.
+It also does not allow you to use existing keymap editors like [this one] (https://nickcoutsos.github.io/keymap-editor/).
+Notably, I have not attempted to use this repo with Studio, so that could be a path forward.

-**07/04/2024**: You can find my zmk config here: [https://github.com/erenatas/zmk-config-charybdis-mini-wireless](https://github.com/erenatas/zmk-config-charybdis-mini-wireless), Added scroll support via forking [@grassfedreeve](https://github.com/grassfedreeve)'s config and adapted it to 3x6 mini.
+You can find the zmk config from Erenatas (whose build guide I followed) here: [https://github.com/erenatas/zmk-config-charybdis-mini-wireless](https://github.com/erenatas/zmk-config-charybdis-mini-wireless), He added scroll support via forking [@grassfedreeve](https://github.com/grassfedreeve)'s config and adapted it to 3x6 mini.

 # Thanks
-I would like to thank and give my gratitude to following people that helped to make this project into a reality.
-I believe you have ignited a DIY flame within me!
+I would like to thank several specific folks who helped me make this dream keyboard a reality!
 - [EIGA](https://www.youtube.com/watch?v=Mks7QDxFreY) with his Youtube.
 - [BastardKB](http://bastardkb.com/)
 - [VOID](https://github.com/victorlucachi)
 - [olidacombe](https://github.com/olidacombe)
-- My dear friend and colleague [pbacterio](https://github.com/pbacterio)
-- Sigvah who became my build buddy
-- My wife for her support!

-And finally thank you for all the supporters in BastardKB Discord channel.
-You have an amazing community!
+- My brother for his help teaching me to solder and letting me take up space in his office while I finished this build.